Head of School

 My research is focussed on 'mechanobiology' or how living cells and tissues respond to physical forces.
-In particular I am interested in the role of the cellular structures known as primary cilia.
+I am interested in the role of the cellular structures known as primary cilia.
 My group are investigating whether manipulation of cilia can be used as a therapeutic strategy.

 My work also explores the development of organ-on-a-chip models incorporating biomechanical stimulation for understanding human biology in health and disease and predicting the response to therapeutics.

-I work on a variety of different tissues such as cartilage, synovium, bone, kidney and artery, as well as diseases including osteoarthritis, cancer, atherosclerosis and the development of novel therapeutics.+44 (0)20 7882 firstname.lastname@example.org
+I work on a variety of different tissues such as cartilage, synovium, bone, kidney and artery, as well as diseases including osteoarthritis, cancer, atherosclerosis and inflammation.+44 (0)20 7882 email@example.com

 Deputy Director of Education, Education Board (ED) and Senior Management Team (SMT)

 Deputy Director of Scholarship, Teaching Development & Scholarship Committee (TDSC)